awsdocs/amazon-connect-admin-guide/doc_source/mapping-salesforce-objects.md

 # Mapping Salesforce objects to the standard profile<a name="mapping-salesforce-objects"></a>

-This topic lists which fields in Salesforce objects map to fields inthe standard profile object in Customer Profiles\.
+This topic lists which fields in Salesforce objects map to fields in the standard profile object in Customer Profiles\.

 ## Salesforce\-Account object<a name="salesforceaccountobject"></a>